 Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
 A fixed bridge replaces one or more teeth by placing crowns on the teeth on either side of the space and attaching artificial teeth to them.
 This bridge is then consolidated into place.
 A partial prosthesis not only fills the spaces created by the lack of teeth, but it also prevents other teeth from changing position.

-Partial denturesare a removable appliance consisting of artificial or prosthetic teeth attached to a plastic and acrylic base in the color of the gum.
-Partial dentures can be further secured and held in place by a metal frame or teeth-colored accessories.
+Partial denturesare a removable appliance consisting of artificial or prosthetic teeth attached to a plastic and acrylic base in the color of the gum which can be further secured by a metal frame or teeth-colored accessories.